CDCgov/gtrendshealth/README.md

 ## Overview

-This packages connects to the Google Trends for Health API to query Google Trends for projects authorized to use the health research data.
+This package connects to the Google Trends for Health API to query Google Trends for projects authorized to use the health research data.
 It fetches a graph of search volumes per time within a set of restrictions.
 Each term will result in a timeline of search over time.